MarcoGuarnera/books/README.md

 ## Test the application

-Run `ng serve` or `npm run start` for a dev server.
+Checkout "main" branch and then run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+In "freature/multipleChapters" we can found the starting implementation of multiple chapters, I go deeper about this later in this document.

 ## Implementation